List on Bids44 →

 Common Scams to Watch For (India 2026)

-Fake Battery Health Reading.
-Some sellers use modified software to spoof high battery health percentages.
-The real test is actual usage—if the phone dies in 3-4 hours despite showing 90%+ battery health, the reading is fake.
-Use AccuBattery to get a second opinion and be prepared to negotiate ₹3,000-5,000 off for a battery replacement.
+Fake Battery Health Reading: Some sellers use software to spoof high battery health percentages.
+The real test is actual usage – if a phone showing 90%+ battery dies in 3-4 hours of light use, the reading is fake.
+Always cross-reference with an app like AccuBattery and trust your instincts on actual usage.

-Water-Damaged Phone.
-The exterior might be perfectly clean, but the interior could have corrosion.
-Pull the SIM tray and shine a light inside: if the Liquid Contact Indicator (LCI) is pink or red, the phone has had water contact.
-This means potential hidden issues that could cost ₹5,000-10,000 in motherboard repairs down the line.
+Water-Damaged Phone: A phone’s exterior can be cleaned perfectly, but its interior could have significant corrosion.
+The most reliable way to detect this is to pull the SIM tray and shine a light inside: if the Liquid Contact Indicator sticker is pink or red, the phone has had water contact.
+This often leads to intermittent issues and costly repairs.

 Seller’s Guide — How to Maximize Your Realme 12 Pro+ Resale